 Directly to one or more physical ports (i.e. that the signal is associated directly with an externally visible connector)

+Note that a physical port could also be related to more than one TerminationPointEncapsulation

 To a logical functions that anchor the signal flow (i.e. it is floating between flexible functions in the equipment with no externally visible connector).

-To another supporting TerminationPointEncapsulation to represent a client signal of the supporting TerminationPointEncapsulation where there may be many instances of client.
+To another TerminationPointEncapsulation to represent a client signal of the supporting TerminationPointEncapsulation where there may be many instances of client.

+Note that there may be many instances of server TerminationPointEncapsulation that feed a single client (e,g, in the case of VCAT)

 The intention is that this class be used directly or with minimal sub-classing, i.e. NOT per port type, however it is recommended that an attribute that represents the port type specification is filled out with a specification value.

 For further background see SD1-18 Functional Modelling Concepts and naming refer to SD1-25 Object Naming.”